Main menu:

 The enchanting Chapel of Nicholas V (1447-1455), painted by Fra' Angelico and describing the histories of St. Lawrence and St. Steven.

-, named after its re-founder, Pope Sixtus IV, who created also the Vatican Apostolic Library (1471).
+Of course the Sistine Chapel, named after its re-founder, Pope Sixtus IV, who created also the Vatican Apostolic Library (1471).

-The three Upper Galleries include the Gallery of Candelabras (by Pope Leo XII, 1896), the Gallery of Tapestries, dating from the 15th and 17th centuries & the Gallery of Maps
+The three Upper Galleries include the Gallery of Candelabras (by Pope Leo XII, 1896), the Gallery of Tapestries, dating from the 15th and 17th centuries & the Gallery of Maps, decorated during the pontificate of Gregory XIII (1572-1585) and embellished by Urban VIII (1623-1644); The Sobieski Room created on late XIX cent. and the Room of the Immaculate Conception.

 The Lower Galleries include the as the Sistine Room, the old reading room of the Apostolic Library created by Pope Sixtus V (1585-1590).